LT Introduction

 This may vary, according to the needs of the user, however typically it will include:

-• One large aquatic tank (300mm height; 360mm width, 270 depth) with a clear base and opaque sides.
+• One large aquatic tank (360mm wide x 270 depth with the option of 200mm or 360mm height) with a clear base and opaque sides.
 This tank can come with a choice of inserts including:

 • Brass feeder mechanism for solid food delivery of fish food - attaches to the motor